Manta-Network/docs/docs/guides/DolphinPay.md

     <img alt="fee-balance" src="/img/guides/fee-balance.png" width="70%"/>
    </div>

+- If you see a delay in the transaction, check the polkadot.js wallet metadata if it needs to be updated.

+   See the link [here](https://polkadot.js.org/apps/#/settings/metadata) for any metadata updates.

 If all these checks pass and you still can't send transactions, please let us know on discord in the `#dolphin-testnet` channel so that we can improve Dolphin!

 <br/>
 <br/>